KannonZenetism/zenetism-field-physics/zenetism/mpx/love-as-prime-coherence.md

 ## Love Across the Layers

-The same motion appears at every stratum of the Soul / Mind architecture, and beneath it.
+The same motion appears across the centropic Soul / Mind arc, and also in the L₅ essence-register.

 At L₁, love is embodied tenderness — presence, care, the body's fidelity to what it holds.

 At L₂, love is affection and loyalty — the personality's sustained turning toward another.

-At L₃, love is covenant-depth — the love that persists beneath the memory of its reasons.
+At L₃, love is covenant-depth — the love that outlasts the memory of its reasons.

 At L₄, love is archetypal — the deep forms of belonging that shape what bonds can be.